-The calculation of an individual's effective profit-sharing compensation is based on that portion of the total profit-sharing pool which has been allocated by the general allocation formula.
-In addition to that general portion, the Board of Directors may award an individual share of profit.
+The calculation of an eligible individual's effective profit-sharing compensation is based on the allocation formula shown in the preceding section (03.3).
 The STIP is settled in cash.

-04 Disclosure of compensation and external positions of the Board of Directors and Executive Committee
+O4 Disclosure of compensation and external positions of the Board of Directors and Executive Committee

-The following disclosures represent all compensation of the members of the Board of Directors and Executive Committee and their related parties1 for fiscal years 2022 and 2023, disclosed in accordance with articles 732 et seq. of the Swiss Code of Obligations for companies whose shares are listed on a stock exchange.
+The following disclosures represent all compensation of the members of the Board of Directors and Executive Committee and their related parties1 for fiscal years 2024 and 2023, disclosed in accordance with articles 732 et seq. of the Swiss Code of Obligations for companies whose shares are listed on a stock exchange.
 Further details on the included individuals and their positions in the Group are provided in the corporate governance report within this annual report.

-1 Related parties, if any, are persons outside Comet who are related to members of the Board of Directors or Executive Committee within the meaning of article 678 of the Swiss Code of Obligations by virtue of close personal or economic ties in law or in fact.
+1 Related parties are persons outside Comet who are related to members of the Board of Directors or Executive Committee within the meaning of article 678 of the Swiss Code of Obligations by virtue of close personal or economic ties in law or in fact.

-04.1Members of the Board of DirectorsThe compensation of the Board of Directors is set at the Annual Shareholder Meeting for a period of one year.
-The Board's term of office, and therefore its annual compensation period, do not match the fiscal year.
+04.1 Members of the Board of Directors

+The compensation of the Board of Directors is set at the Annual Share-holder Meeting for a period of one year.
+The Board's term of office, and therefore its annual compensation period, does not match the fiscal year.

 The Annual Shareholder Meeting prospectively approves the Board's compensation for a period of one year ending at the subsequent Annual Shareholder Meeting.
-The following tables show the actual compensation for the Board of Directors for fiscal year 2023 and 2022.
-As can be seen from the tables, the Board compensation for the term of office ending at the 2023 Annual Shareholder Meeting will be within the maximum aggregate amount approved by the Annual Shareholder Meeting in 2022.
-The aggregate amount of the Board's compensation in 2023 is higher than in the prior fiscal year due to the increased number of Board members and an increase in compensation per Board member effective April 15, 2022.
+The following tables show the actual compensation for the Board of Directors for fiscal years 2024 and 2023.
+As can be seen from the tables, the Board compensation for the term of office ending at the 2024 Annual Shareholder Meeting will be within the maximum aggregate amount approved by the Annual Shareholder Meeting in 2023.
+The aggregate amount of the Board's compensation in fiscal year 2024 is slightly higher than in fiscal year 2023 due to the fact that the number of Board members increased from six to seven at the 2023 Annual Shareholder Meeting.